bartvdbraak/omnidash/README.md

     ```sh-session
     cp .env.example .env
     ```
-2. Open the `/apps/web/.env` file in a text editor and populate the values for the services mentioned above.
+2. Open the `.env` file in a text editor and populate the values for the services mentioned above.

 ## Build